developer-zebra/developer-zebra-site/src/enterprise-browser/3-0/api/Intent/index.md

 ###Registering Intent Receiver

 For an Android app to receive intent data, the Intent receiver must be registered in the app's `Config.xml` file.
 Please refer to the <a href="#guide-configreference#intent">Intent section of the EB Config Reference</a> for more information.

 -----

 ##Examples

 ###Sending Data Within an Intent
 This example shows how to send data within an intent.
 On Android, this is similar to  <a href="http://developer.android.com/reference/android/content/Intent.html#putExtra(java.lang.String, java.lang.String\))">Intent.putExtra</a>.
 Data should contain a HASH of Extra-String/Value pairs.
 The 'Value' type of the 'Extra' can be a String, Integer, Boolean or Double.
-Notice the use of the full constant string 'android.intent.extra.TEXT' in place of <a href="http://developer.android.com/reference/android/content/Intent.html#EXTRA_TEXT">Intent.EXTRA_TEXT</a>.
+Notice the use of the full constant string `android.intent.extra.TEXT` in place of <a href="http://developer.android.com/reference/android/content/Intent.html#EXTRA_TEXT">Intent.EXTRA_TEXT</a>.

 <pre><code>:::javascript

     Android (Java)

         intent.putExtra("intent.extra.string", 'Here is the text I am passing to the Intent');
         intent.putExtra("intent.extra.integer", 12);
         intent.putExtra("intent.extra.boolean", true);
         intent.putExtra("intent.extra.double", 14.28);

     JavaScript

         var data: { 'intent.extra.string' : "Here is the text I am passing to the Intent" , 'intent.extra.integer' : 12 ,
                     'intent.extra.boolean' : true ,
                     'intent.extra.double' : parseFloat("10.55")}
                   };

 </code></pre>